 Board of Trustees Meeting Restructuring.
 Realizing that there isn't adequate time for community members to present their comments in the Board meetings, in 2012 I added a second public comment period to every single Board meeting.
 One comment period before the Board takes any action, and one after, allowing members of the public to comment during both periods.
-South Orange has a long history of placing agendas (and other public documents) online, and these new comment periods help allow citizens to give us their feedback on those items.
+South Orange has a long history of placing agendas (and other public documents) online, and these new comment periods help allow citizens to give greater feedback on those items, both before and after the governing body takes action, instead of just one or the other, or forcing a community member to wait hours til the end of a meeting to be able to comment.
+Additionally, by instituting a rotating-voting system, where each vote begins with the next governing body member, rather than always beginning with the first person, we have eliminated the arbitrary benefit of having a name late in the alphabet and the downside of the reverse for people with last names that are at the beginning.
+This innovative practice is a best practice for any governing body which utilizes multi-member sequential voting.

 Procedural Organization.
-For example, by requiring that all agenda submissions for considering at a public meeting be submitted through an online form, instead of just by open-ended email, more information is able to be gathered, tracked and logged.
+For example, by requiring that all agenda submissions for considering at a public meeting be submitted through an online form, instead of just by open-ended email without context, budget information or backup materials, more information is able to be gathered, tracked and logged.
 Agenda submissions (By Board members as well as department heads) require estimated budget impact, narrative, scheduled meeting priority, history of committee review, for example.
 More information is able to be presented to the governing body and the public before the meeting.

 Accessibility.
 Being an accessible elected official is important.
-And although many community members find it easier to stop into one of our local businesses or Starbucks when I'm working down there (in my "mobile office"), I also instituted weekly office hours in Village Hall, inviting the public to come speak their mind and meet with me every Tuesday afternoon.
+And although many community members find it easier to stop into one of our local businesses or Starbucks when I'm working down there (in my "mobile office"), I also instituted weekly office hours in Village Hall, inviting the public to come speak their mind and meet with me every week.
 Additionally, being available on Facebook and Twitter are great benefits to being able to keep a pulse on what's happening, share important (and sometimes emergent) information and connect with people who live in town.
+During our most major storms, I made myself available on every possible platform, including giving my cell phone publicly to allow direction communication with residents who were in the dark with lack of information from organizations like PSE&G.

 Digital Village.
 As of October of 2012, the Village is currently at the beginning of the stage of a multi-pronged approach to getting our government even more online than it already is.
 Currently, we have a wealth of public documents, such as agendas, minutes, resolutions, ordinances, permits, forms, applications and much more online.
 Now we want to make that information easier to find, but totally redesigning the website from ground on, taking care to use cloud based tools to help us manage our information.
 Next, we will examine new and more redundant emergency notification systems that will allow emergency management personnel to send village-wide notices from a smartphone or tablet - ensuring that we can always get information out quickly.
 And next, we will institute a 311 system for taking complaints, service requests and other permitting/application processes right on the website.
 This allows our employees a more efficient workflow, while also allowing for email notices to residents when permits are completed and easy access to reporting issues from public works problems to new ideas for the downtown.